apache/gravitino/docs/gravitino-server-config.md

 The plugin provides several operational modes for how to process event, supporting both synchronous and asynchronous processing approaches.

-- **SYNC**: Events are processed synchronously, immediately after the related operation is completed.
-While this method ensures timely event handling, it may block the main process if significant time is required to process an event.
+- **SYNC**: Events are processed synchronously, immediately following the associated operation.
+This mode ensures events are processed before the operation's result is returned to the client, but it may delay the main process if event processing takes too long.

-- **ASYNC_ISOLATED**: Events are processed asynchronously, with each listener having its own unique event-processing queue and dispatcher thread.
+- **ASYNC_SHARED**: This mode employs a shared queue and dispatcher for asynchronous event processing.
+It prevents the main process from being blocked, though there's a risk events might be dropped if not promptly consumed.
+Sharing a dispatcher can lead to poor isolation in case of slow listeners.

-- **ASYNC_SHARED**: In this mode, event listeners utilize a shared event-processing queue and dispatcher to process events asynchronously.
+- **ASYNC_ISOLATED**: Events are processed asynchronously, with each listener having its own dedicated queue and dispatcher thread.
+This approach offers better isolation with separate dispatchers but at the expense of multiple queues and dispatchers.

 For more details, please refer to the definition of the plugin.